Contextual Stochastic Optimization for Omnichannel Multi-Courier Order Fulfillment Under Delivery Time Uncertainty: Learning the Contextual Distribution of Delivery Deviations for CSOFP

-\item {\em Order-level features}: This category includes customer location, SKU weight and dimensions, SKU type, quantities, release hour, release day, and planned lead time (i.e., the difference between the promised delivery date and the order release time).
+\item {\em Order-level}: This includes customer location, SKU weight and dimensions, SKU type, quantities, release hour, release day, and planned lead time (i.e., the difference between the promised delivery date and the order release time).
 These factors can influence deviations through logistical complexity, handling requirements, and time-sensitive elements affecting the order's processing and delivery schedule.

-\item {\em Fulfillment center features}: This includes coordinates, location type, on-hand capacity, and on-hand inventory.
+\item {\em Fulfillment center}: This includes coordinates, location type, on-hand capacity, and on-hand inventory.
 The geographical location and type of fulfillment center can affect the efficiency of order processing, while capacity and inventory levels determine the speed and reliability of fulfilling orders.

-\item {\em Carrier-related features}: This includes the level of service, promised time in transit, shipping charges, and carrier zone.
+\item {\em Carrier-related}: This includes service level, promised transit time, shipping charges, and carrier zone.
 These factors impact the carrier ability to meet delivery deadlines, with service level and transit times directly affecting deviations, while shipping charges and zones reflect logistical challenges and potential bottlenecks. \end{enumerate}

-\subsubsection{Probabilistic Multi-Class Classification}
+\subsection{Probabilistic Multi-Class Classification}

-Since deviations measured in days only take on discrete values in the dataset, they inherently follow a discrete probability distribution.
-Thus, the random variable $\tilde{d}$ has a finite discrete support.
-Let $C$ be the total number of possible values $\tilde{d}$ can take, and let $\xi_{c}$ be the $c$-th possible value for $c \in [C]$.
-By definition, $\tilde{d} \in \{\xi_1, \xi_2, \ldots, \xi_{C} \}$.
-This discrete nature allows the conditional distribution learning problem to be framed as a multi-class classification (MC-CLF) problem.
+This discrete nature allows the contextual distribution learning problem to be framed as a multi-class classification (MC-CLF) problem.
 Under MC-CLF, each class represents a possible delivery deviation value in number of days, and the output class probabilities correspond directly to the probability mass function of the discrete distribution.
 For a new sample with covariates vector $\mathbf{s}$, let the conditional probability of class $c$ be $p_c(\mathbf{s}) = \mathbb{P} (d = \xi_c \mid \mathbf{s})$, with the corresponding predicted probability from MC-CLF denoted as $\hat{p}_c(\mathbf{s})$.